vanhoangkha/Networking-fundamentals/Day61_Wireless_Configuration.md

 ![image](https://github.com/psaumur/CCNA/assets/106411237/4782e82e-4545-458e-917c-42d40e08748d)

-Change STATUS to “ENABLED” and Giao diện GROUP to “GUEST”
+Change STATUS to “ENABLED” and Interface GROUP to “GUEST”

 ![image](https://github.com/psaumur/CCNA/assets/106411237/7a84ce73-0250-404b-896c-695ac5b9d05a)

 ![image](https://github.com/psaumur/CCNA/assets/106411237/2ca8357b-7564-4ef9-8f36-cb730a4b415f)

-Now, we need to change the Bảo mật POLICY to [WPA2][Auth(PSK)]
+Now, we need to change the Security POLICY to [WPA2][Auth(PSK)]

-Returning to Giám sát, we can see the changes we made to the Cấu hình
+Returning to Giám sát, we can see the changes we made to the Configuration

 ![image](https://github.com/psaumur/CCNA/assets/106411237/5a06ae8b-cad0-46ec-bf34-adab0960fc41)